gregpalmr/dremio-jdbc-impersonation-example/README.md

           }
           ]'

   d.
 Verify that the command ran correctly.
 Use the command:

           -- Verify the ALTER SYSTEM command
           SELECT name, string_val
           FROM   sys.options
           WHERE  name = 'exec.impersonation.inbound_policies'

 ### Step 2.
-Install the Dremio Samples data source
+Install the Dremio Sample data source

  a.
 In the Dremio Web UI, click on the "Add Sample Source" button.

  b.
 Click on the new Samples link under the "Data Lakes" sources.

  c.
 Click on the samples.dremio.com folder and then hover over the NYC-taxi-trips "Actions" column.

  d.
 Click on the "Format folder" icon and then click on the Save button.

 ### Step 3.
 Clone this git repo with the command: